 Additional dates and times of these meetings will be posted here, on the City's Electronic Posting Board, and via Newton Highlands Google discussion group.
 Events relating zoning by other groups are listed below

-The topics discussed at the next City Council meeting on the 800 housing unit mixed use development proposed for Needham and Oak Streets will be on September 25, 2018 at 7:00 PM in City Hall, 1000 Commonwealth Avenue.
-This hearing is the opportunity for members of the public to speak about the project.
-Detailed information about the project including a description of the project, images of the proposed project, planning memos, and the actual plans and permit applications, and the tentative hearing schedule are available at http://www.newtonma.gov/gov/planning/current/devrev/hip/northland.asp.
+The topics discussed at the next City Council meeting on the 800 housing unit mixed use development proposed for Needham and Oak Streets will be on November 13, time TBD.
+This hearing will focus on site design and open space.
+The Land Use committee has announced a tentative schedule for hearing on the project.
+Detailed information about the project including a description of the project, images of the proposed project, planning memos, actual plans and permit applications, and the tentative hearing schedule are available at http://www.newtonma.gov/gov/planning/current/devrev/hip/northland.asp.